Cyberfrosch/Messenger/README.md

 - Compiler with C++17 support
 - CMake (version 3.25.1 or higher)
 - libboost-system-dev (version 1.74.0 or higher)
+- postgresql and postgresql-contrib (version 15 or higher)
 - pkg-config tool
 - libpqxx (version 6.4.5 or higher)